loganmarchione/k8s_homelab/bootstrap/README.md

 # Usage

-This is intended to be run on a single-node cluster.
+This is intended to be:
+- run on a single-node cluster
+- run on amd64 hardware

 Start by cloning the repo, editing the `.env` file, and bootstrapping the cluster (installing K3s, Helm, and ArgoCD).